jesuserro/CatholicBible/README.md

 ## Highlights

 - **Ancient Christian Tradition:** Rooted in the perspectives of early Christians, this Markdown representation of the Bible strives to uphold and preserve verses about the divinity of Christ that are sometimes omitted in modern Catholic translations.
-The approach is more akin to the spirit of translations like the [Jerusalem Bible](https://en.wikipedia.org/wiki/Jerusalem_Bible) or the [Reina Valera](https://en.wikipedia.org/wiki/Reina-Valera), rather than the modern, diluted Catholic translations that may downplay Christ's divinity.
+The approach is more akin to the spirit of translations like the [Jerusalem Bible](https://en.wikipedia.org/wiki/Jerusalem_Bible), rather than the modern, diluted Catholic translations that may downplay Christ's divinity.

 ## Exploring the Bible